 What Can Personal Loans Be Used For?

 In general, there is a lot of flexibility in how you’re able to use personal loans in the UK.
 However, taking on a significant amount of debt for non-essential expenses should always be carefully considered.

 As the interest rates on personal loans are often lower than those on credit cards, it is common to use them to pay off large credit card balances.
 This may lower your monthly repayments, especially if you are clearing multiple credit cards or other loans.
 However, this might not always be the case, so it’s important to calculate the potential savings very carefully.

 It isn’t always possible to plan for expensive life costs such as divorce and funerals.
 They also tend to be much more expensive than anticipated, and so personal loans in the UK may be available to help you cover them.

 Personal loans may be suitable for covering non-emergency home improvements.
 While alternatives are available, such as a home equity loan, some people prefer a personal loan because it’s unsecured, which means defaulting doesn’t come with the additional threat of losing your home.

-While we offer emergency loans up to £1,500, for our returning customers and £600 for new customers, if you need to borrow more than this, a personal loan could be a suitable option.
+While we offer emergency loans up to £1,500 for our returning customers, and £600 for new customers, both depending on affordability, if you need to borrow more than this, a personal loan could be a suitable option.
 Common emergency expenses that personal loans are used to cover include unavoidable home repairs such as repairing a leaking roof.

 While we’re lucky to have access to healthcare services that are free at the point of service, some people do use personal loans in the UK to cover medical costs.
 This could be due to private waiting lists being shorter, or the particular treatment you need not being available on the NHS.